second-husky/operationalizing_machine_learning_Azure/starter_files/README.md

 screen cast
 https://www.youtube.com/watch?v=c1PIT_MEDAc

-## Possible Improvement:
+## Possible Improvements:

-The way to consume the endpoints can be made more user friendly by adding in data conversion to JSON format, so that input data is not limited to JSON
+1) Additional steps such as data cleaning and model registration can be integrated into the pipeline

+2) Introduce a more user-friendly way to input the data when a customer needs to do inference through the model endpoint.
+For example, adding code to convert a tabulated csv file into json format to pass to the HTTP request as input data